Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 What Is A Tesla Powerwall 2?

 Tesla Energy is an American company known for electric car development and manufacturing.
 They’re focused on building clean energy solutions through solar batteries and electric vehicles.
 In 2012, Tesla was developing batteries for its electric cars and started experimenting with larger energy storage solutions.
-In 2015, the first Powerwall was released, named the Powerwall 1.
-It was soon replaced by the Powerwall 2 in 2016, which has been updated over the past six years as the company refined the product.

 The Tesla Powerwall 2 is a lithium NMC (Nickel-Manganese-Cobalt) battery, which is slightly different from the popular lithium-ion batteries competitors use.
 The lithium NMC is reasonably safe as long as it’s protected by durable casing and precautionary features, which the Powerwall has.
 Even if the cells in the battery explode, the outer shell will contain it.
 Really the only worry is if the casing is penetrated, like if it’s hit by a car.